 Note: Even though it isn’t required, we encourage you to tip performers or purchase drinks when listening to free music.

-(10) Save More Money and Time with a City Pass
+8) Save Money and Time with a Discount Pass

 Utilizing a tourist pass, such as the Dublin Pass, is one of the best ways to see as much as possible on your trip to Dublin.